Grothendieck-Serre in the quasi-split unramified case: A Lindel trick in the setting of Cohen--Macaulay relative curves

-\bpf The lemma is a variant of, for instance, \cite{Fed16}*{Lem.~5.1} or \cite{Pan17a}*{Lem.~6.1}, and we will prove it by using arguments similar to these references.
+\bpf The lemma is a variant of, for instance, \cite{Pan19a}*{Lemma~6.1} or \cite{Fed21b}*{Lemma~4.5}, and we will prove it by using similar arguments as there due to Panin.
 Since $R$ is semilocal, the finite $R$-scheme $Z$ has finitely many closed points, which all lie over maximal ideals of $R$.
 Thus, we begin by using \Cref{lem:avoidance} to construct the semilocalization $S$ of $C$ at the closed points of $Z$, so that $Z$ is also a closed subscheme of $S$ and $s \in S(R)$.
-It then suffices to construct a finite \'{e}tale $S$-scheme $\wt{S}$ such that $s$ lifts to an $R$-point $\wt{s} \in \wt{S}(R)$ and the preimage $\wt{Z} \subset \wt{S}$ of $Z$ satisfies the displayed inequalities: indeed, once this is done, we may first spread $\wt{S}$ out to a finite \'{e}tale scheme over an open neighborhood of $S$ in $C$ and then form its schematic image \cite{SP}*{\href{https://stacks.math.columbia.edu/tag/01R8}{01R8}} in the factorization supplied by Zariski's main theorem \cite{EGAIV4}*{18.12.13} to further extend to a desired finite $\wt{C} \ra C$.
+It then suffices to construct a finite \'{e}tale $S$-scheme $\wt{S}$ such that $s$ lifts to an $R$-point $\wt{s} \in \wt{S}(R)$ and the preimage $\wt{Z} \subset \wt{S}$ of $Z$ satisfies the displayed inequalities: indeed, once this is done, we may first spread $\wt{S}$ out to a finite \'{e}tale scheme over an open neighborhood of $S$ in $C$ and then form its schematic image \cite{SP}*{Lemma~\href{https://stacks.math.columbia.edu/tag/01R8}{01R8}} in the factorization supplied by the Zariski Main Theorem \cite{EGAIV4}*{Corollaire~18.12.13} to further extend to a desired finite morphism $\wt{C} \ra C$.

 We view $s$ as a closed subscheme $\Spec(R) \subset Z$ and we list the closed points of $Z$ (that is, of $S$): \bitem \m the closed points $y_1, \dotsc, y_{m}$ of $Z$ not in $s$ with an infinite residue field;